Hugo Lloris injury: Tottenham goalkeeper stretchered off in agony after suffering serious injury in gifting Brighton the lead | Goal.com

 The Irishman, in what is just his fifth appearance in England's top flight for Brighton, saw his first flicked effort saved by Gazzaniga, but the Argentine could only parry straight back into the path of the 19-year-old, who tapped home.

-Seven minutes of stoppage time was subsequently added on at the end of the first half, with Tottenham needing to drastically improve in the second period if they're to avoid what would be their second defeat in a matter of four days.
+Seven minutes of stoppage time was subsequently added on at the end of the first half, with Tottenham needing to drastically improve in the second period if they're to get anything out of the game.

+A defeat would represent a dismal week for Spurs and manager Mauricio Pochettino, with his side having been hammered 7-2 by Bayern Munich in the Champions League on Tuesday night.